 Thankfully, the accident wasn't without its merits because data miners jumped on it like EA on cash, revealing quite a few things in the process.
 Well, quite a few maybe isn't the real quantity, since the list of data mined cars spans more than yours truly cares to count at the moment.

-Actually scratch that, since a reddit user has already counted them and there's 456 unique cars, some of whom come in Forza Edition flavours, bringing the total to 482.
+Actually scratch that, since has already counted them and there's 456 unique cars, some of whom come in Forza Edition flavours, bringing the total to 482.
 However, a quick check with the actual announcement shows that Playground Games and Turn 10, whoever's leading the show here, are nowhere near done.

 In fact, Forza Horizon 4 was announced to feature more than 100 manufacturers, of which only 87 are featured on the above list.
 This means that 13 car makers are yet to enter the fray, which should boost the number of cars even further.
 Naturally, these lists are far from final so you may not want to get stuck on them much.

-Interestingly, of all the super fast, super cool and super whatever else cars on the list, one user on Forza Motorsport's twitter post , where they acknowledged the fumble, seems to have developed a healthy love for SUVs, claiming he ain't going to buy the game unless it's got SUVs in it.
+Interestingly, of all the super fast, super cool and super whatever else cars on the list, one user on Forza Motorsport's , where they acknowledged the fumble, seems to have developed a healthy love for SUVs, claiming he ain't going to buy the game unless it's got SUVs in it.
 We guess Porsche ain't what it used to be, eh?